AnoshZahir/sql-project-data-job-analysis/README.md

-# SQL Project: Data Job Analysis
+# SQL Project: Data Job Analysis (Practice Problems)

 ## Project Description
-This project focuses on analyzing job listing data from the tech industry using PostgreSQL.
-The goal is to extract insights such as the number of jobs per category, average salaries, and the most popular programming languages required by employers.
-The queries provided in this project are designed to help understand job market trends and requirements for data-related positions.
+This project is based on a tutorial video that covered job market analysis using SQL.
+However, the purpose here is not to duplicate the tutorial’s analysis but rather to focus on solving SQL practice problems that were presented without solutions in the video.
+The solutions provided in this project are my own work, without verification against the original author's answers.
+The motivation for this project is to practice SQL, showcase problem-solving skills, and demonstrate Git version control proficiency.

 ## Setup Instructions
 To set up and run the queries in this project, follow the steps below: